OpenPrinting/openprinting.github.io/_posts/2026-05-30-OpenPrinting News - Opportunity Open Source 4.0.md

 *Photos and description of the location contributed by Sudhanshu*

 Our [Call for Locations](/OpenPrinting-News-Opportunity-Open-Source-4.0-Call-for-Locations/) showed a lot of interest.
-Several groups from different places in India have answered.
+Several groups from different places in India have answered (mainly on [LinkedIn](https://www.linkedin.com/pulse/opportunity-open-source-40-call-locations-till-kamppeter-ktr2f/)).
 Some only told in a short answer that they are interested but did not follow up, and 4 groups gave more detailed information and had a video meeting with us.
 In the end, the most convincing bid came from the Google Developer Group (GDG) IIIT Allahabad and we settled with them.

 **IIIT Allahabad** stands among **India’s premier technology institutes**, located in the historic and intellectually vibrant city of **Prayagraj**, in the state **Uttar Pradesh** in India.
 Renowned for its rich cultural legacy, academic excellence, and deep-rooted scholarly atmosphere, Prayagraj has long been a meeting point of ideas, innovation, and learning.